Kinesis Data Streams (KDS) collects and processes a large amount of incoming data from an unlimited number of producers.

 - Each shard has the same partition key, but the data are divided by the sequence number.

 - Allows streams to scale.
-A stream starts with at least 1 shard (1 MB of ingestion and 2 MB of consumption capacity per second).
+A stream starts with at least 1 shard.
 Shards can be added or removed from streams.

 - Kinesis Data Record